 You can prevent velocitation by staying alert while driving; occasionally do a reality check by looking at your speedometer, and always practice safe driving.
 Drive only when you are mentally alert and well rested.
 Take a break to recalibrate when leaving the highway for a local road.
 Velocitation gives you the illusion that you are traveling much slower than you actually are.
 But you can be sure that the authorities will notice the difference in your speed and driving behavior.
 You do not want to answer the question “Do you realize how fast you were going?”

-If you were issued a ticket for speeding, contact our experienced Harrisonburg traffic ticket attorney at Keefer Law Firm.
+If you need to know the cost of a speeding ticket in Virginia, contact our experienced Harrisonburg traffic ticket attorney at Keefer Law Firm.
 We’ve been fighting traffic tickets for more than 30 years, and we’re ready to help you next!

 Call (540) 433-6906 to get started, or fill out a free online case evaluation form here.